sebastienlindqvist/TwinCAT-3.1.4026-notes/README.md

 	3. This should attempt to reinstall the equivalent 4026 version of 4024 packages you had installed
 ### - Additional Command Line Commands
  https://infosys.beckhoff.com/content/1033/tc3_installation/15698626059.html?id=5147078465983576506

+>[!Important] First time opening TcXaeShell
+> - if this is the first time your laptop/desktop/machine is using TwinCAT
+> - Open TwinCAT via the Windows 11 taskbar system tray the first time

 ## Control/Connect to a 4024 XAR via 4026 XAE
 - due to the significant difference between v4026 and v4024
 - A remote manager will need to be used